If you are thinking about forming a business, one of the first things that you will have to decide is what type of entity it should be.

 Multi-Member LLC Management

-The management structure of multi-member LLCs allows each member the ability to contribute equally in management (a member-managed LLC) or for one member to manage more frequently (manager-managed LLC).
+The management structure of multi-member LLCs allows each member the ability to contribute equally to management (a member-managed LLC) or for one member to manage more frequently (manager-managed LLC).

 We recommend creating an operating agreement stating how your LLC will be managed.